-In an attempt to summarize, Naturopathy is an primary health care profession that aims to compile years of holistic medicine with modern day research to apply natural, non-invasive, and non-toxic treatments in a way that targets the root cause to the ailment(s) of concern, all the while supporting and encouraging the body's own ability to heal.
+In an attempt to summarize, Naturopathy is a primary health care profession that aims to compile years of holistic modalities with modern day research to apply natural, non-invasive, and non-toxic treatments in a way that targets the root cause to the ailment(s) of concern, all the while supporting and encouraging the body's own ability to heal.

 Naturopathy is a regulated health profession in Ontario, with registered practitioners receiving over 1200 hours of supervised clinical experience, trained with a patient centred approach.

 Naturopathic doctors obtain comprehensive and rigorous training, requiring four years of pre-medical postsecondary education, followed by four years of fulltime study at an approved College of Naturopathic Medicine.
 In order to qualify for licensing in Ontario, naturopathic doctors must successfully complete two sets of Naturopathic Physicians Licensing Examinations (NPLEX I & II), the standard examination used by all regulated provinces and states across North America.

 Naturopathic doctors are also required to earn continuing education credits on an ongoing basis to maintain their registration and good standing with the provincial regulatory body, the College of Naturopaths of Ontario under the Naturopathy Act 2007.

 The Naturopathic Principles:

 Remember, Naturopathic Medicine is complimentary, NOT alternative.
 I always advise seeing your General Physician alongside your Naturopath to ensure you are receiving the best care possible.

 How does Natural Medicine differ from Allopathic Medicine?